 Example of a proper Bear-hang.

-The hikes listed here are divided into three categories: easy, easy to moderate, and hikes for the more adventurous.
+The hikes listed here are divided into three categories: easy, easy to moderate, and moderate to difficult.
 Even though the easy hikes can be done by just about anyone, some still have stairs to climb and there are often cliffs and dangerous ledges along the trails, so caution is always in order, especially with young children.
-If you plan to embark on any of the more adventurous hikes expect to climb some significant hills and realize that the distances involved require some preparation and at least a moderate level of fitness.
+If you plan to embark on any of the difficult hikes expect to climb some significant hills and realize that the distances involved require some preparation and at least a moderate level of fitness.

 Sky Bridge (#214) – The parking area for Sky Bridge is located at the end of an access road off of KY-715 in the northeast corner of the gorge area.
 This arch is accessible almost directly from the parking area without any hiking involved.
 There is a 0.7 mile loop trail around and under the arch that you can hike if desired, but don’t expect much of a challenge.
 Even though this is not a hiking destination, I still recommend a quick stop at Sky Bridge as it is a very scenic arch and a location that offers some great views of the gorge.
 It can also be quite crowded at times because it is so accessible.